expo/expo/docs/versions/v32.0.0/guides/using-sentry.md

     }
   }
 ```

-The correct authToken can be generated at the [sentry API page ](https://sentry.io/settings/account/api/)
+The correct `authToken` value can be generated from the [Sentry API page ](https://sentry.io/settings/account/api/).

 ### Publish your app with sourcemaps